This guide outlines the key SEO strategies you need to grow traffic from Google.

 - Share the link via email to your list.

-There are other sources you can earn customer reviews such a Facebook, Yelp etc
+There are other sources you can earn customer reviews, such as Facebook or Yelp.

 Links are like votes from other websites.